emfcamp/badge-2024-documentation/docs/capabilities/registry/position.md

 ## Consumers

-Find an implementor of the position capability from the currently running apps.
+Find an implementer of the position capability from the currently running apps.
 This application will have a `position` attribute, which contains either `None`, or the tuple `(latitude, longitude)`.

 It also provides some additional metadata, which isn't always available on all position implementations.